Division of Psychology and Philosophy

 The Division of Psychology and Philosophy offers programs leading to the Bachelor of Science, the Master of Arts, the Master of Science, the Specialist in School Psychology, and the Doctor of Philosophy degrees.
 The division also offers several minor tracks in psychology and philosophy.

 Degree programs for undergraduate majors are designed to prepare the student for career pursuits and/or advanced degree work in health-related fields and psychology.
-Although the undergraduate major is broad-based, the program, through the six degree plan options, offers sufficient depth to afford students a strong foundation in psychology, whether it be for the purpose of entering the job market in the helping professions or for doing advanced coursework at the graduate level.
+Although the undergraduate major is broad-based, the program, through the five degree plan options, offers sufficient depth to afford students a strong foundation in psychology, whether it be for the purpose of entering the job market in the helping professions or for doing advanced coursework at the graduate level.
 Graduates with a bachelor’s degree often work in human resources, case management, human services, and education fields.
-Students who are interested in obtaining a graduate degree often pursue careers in the health-related fields (e.g., occupational or physical therapy, medicine, and nursing) or in other specialized areas of psychology (e.g., clinical, counseling, experimental, forensic, industrial/organizational, and school psychology).
+Students who are interested in obtaining a graduate degree often pursue careers in health-related fields (e.g., occupational or physical therapy, medicine, and nursing) or in other specialized areas of psychology (e.g., clinical, counseling, experimental, forensic, industrial/organizational, and school psychology).

 Coursework and degree plans in Psychology were designed in accordance with the APA Guidelines for the Undergraduate Psychology Major.
 As such, our Undergraduate Program is guided by five overarching learning goals.
 As an undergraduate in the Psychology Program, you will develop: